Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Results

-The Designing strategies refer to streamers took crafty actions to steer viewers' perception or purchase behavior for more sale.
-Designing strategies are malicious and immoral because they were manipulating viewers' perception of products and willingness to purchase.
-But they are different from Deceptive strategies because the information provided by streamers are not fake (or hard to affirm being fake).
-The Designing selling strategies are Visual Misrepresentation, Playacting, Sophistry, Retaining Customers, Egoistic Norms, Fuzzy Targeting, Disgracing Others, Pressured Selling, and Nagging.
+According to~\cite{mathur2019dark}, Covert means the effect or mechanism of deceptive designs is hidden from users, which create cognitive bias.
+But users can rarely realize it.
+One example is the decoy effect---providing an additional option to make other options more appealing~\cite{mathur2019dark}.
+Similarly, we define that Covert strategies make certain products' presence more appealing (than others) to influence viewers' decision-making; but their effect is covert, and users may fail to recognize the presence of these strategies.
+Covert selling strategies included Visual Misrepresentation, Playacting, and Fuzzy Targeting.

-\textbf{Visual Misrepresentation} refers to when the streamer misrepresents a product through visually beatifying the product or hiding the defects.
-For example, P8 mentioned that one streamer used a type of special light in a livestream channel.
-The special light was different from natural light but made the goods look better than they were: ``So the color of the stone in the livestream channel will look very good and very bright.
+\textbf{Visual Misrepresentation} refers to situations where a streamer misrepresented a product by visually beatifying it product or hiding its defects.
+For example, P8 mentioned that one streamer used a type of special light in their livestream channel.
+The special light was different from natural light but made the products look better than they were: ``So the color of the stone in the livestream channel will look very good and very bright.
 But when you get it, the color of the stone is not quite the same as in the livestream channel.
 It is not very satisfactory, not the ideal effect.''
 (P8)

-\textbf{Playacting} is an acting behavior used by the streamer to induce viewers to buy or to gain affection and sympathy from viewers.
-For example, in VT5, when one product was sold out, the streamer begged her product manager to restock another 50 items.
-The product manager pretended that he tried so hard to find another 50 items for customers.
-However, it was not hard to restock another 50 items since the product was sold more than 50 at that day.
-Streamers also used playacting to make up a touching story or a usage experience to emotionally stimulate users to place orders.
+\textbf{Playacting} is a pretend behavior used by streamers to induce viewers to buy or to gain affection and sympathy from viewers.
+The Playacting strategy leverages viewers' cognitive and emotional bias but viewers may not realize this strategy.
+For example, in VT5, when one product was sold out, the streamer begged her product manager to restock another 50 units of the same item.
+The product manager pretended that he tried so hard to find another 50 units for customers.
+However, this livestream channel sold the same item every day.
+The scarcity was not as claimed.
+The Playacting strategy was used for ``hunger marketing.''
+Streamers also used playacting to fabricate a touching story or usage experience to emotionally stimulate viewers to place orders.

+\textbf{Fuzzy Targeting} occurs whenever a streamer presents a product in a way to make it apply to all types of customers, regardless of their age, gender, or other characteristics.
+This approach expands the consumer pool by obscuring who are the target populations of a product.
+Viewers make the purchase without recognizing they were steered.
+For example, the streamer in VD20 recommended that her rice cake was a good snack for old people.
+Later she expanded the customer types to kids and adults.
+There were no specific targeted customers.
+The streamer applied the Fuzzy Targeting strategy when selling every product.